StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/time_to_sec.md

 ## Parameters

-`time`：It must be of the TIME type。
+`time`: It must be of the TIME type.

 ## Return value